doda25-team16/operation/peer-submission.md

 - We did not fully implement steps 15-23.
 - Steps 1 through 14 are merged in the respective repositories.
 - Beware: we have put our VM/cluster config files in the `model-service` repository.
 We plan to migrate it to the `operation` repo.
+- Specific run instructions can be found in the `README.md` in the `operations` repo.